mikearnaldi/workers-conf-2022/slides/02-motivation.md

 ```

 ---

-# Motivation
+layout: full
+---

-## Concurrency
+# Concurrency

 Is that it?

 We are not really maximising parallelism, we are simply chunking up requests...
 This may be better:

 <style>
 pre .code-container {